 “The disclosure of this information puts Americans at risk.
 It shows our adversaries what our capabilities are.
 And it’s a giant violation of the law,” Boehner said during the ABC interview.

 U.S. Sen. Rand Paul, R-Ky., has been one of the few elected officials in Washington to express a measure of support for Snowden’s actions.
-In a Politico article, Paul said Snowden was a “civil disobedient” and released info that many in government already knew about.
+In this Politico article, Paul said Snowden was a “civil disobedient” and released info that many in government already knew about.

 In an op-ed in the National Journal, Ron Fournier said the issue is not about Snowden, but about the questions his actions have raised.